nicholasgrose/HAT240/README.md

 This is script is the result of a lot of frustration I encountered while testing my homework for CS240.
 Whether it was errors or it was weird inputs, I always seemed to have *some* issue.
 Thus, this was born.
 It features quite a few nifty features for whosoever needs to run multiple tests on their homework code.

 ## Generalized usage
 You can run this from anywhere you want on whichever test file you want however many times you want.
+You can use it all in one line by passing in arguments or you can use the prompts (however the prompts do not allow customization of target score or file backups).

 ## Logging
 Keeps track of your test failures.
 In addition to keeping count and giving you the final count at the end, all failures are put in a log file inside of a folder the script creates called "test_failures" and all files associated with said test failure, including the complete test log for that run, are put in their own unique file in the same directory.
 Additionally, HAT240 will tell you which of your failures has the lowest score, so you can find the problem inputs immediately.